m-grohs/MangaNav/readme.md

-## MANav Browser Extension
+## MangaNav Browser Extension

-MANav aka Manga Alternative Navigation is a Browser Extension that provides Navigational Keybindings for Previous/Next Chapter on Manga Sites that don't have this Feature by Default.
+MangaNav is a Browser Extension that adds Previous/Next Page Navigation mapped to Left/Right Arrow Keys for Manga Sites that do not provide this Feature natively.

-Any Site can be added/deleted to the active Site Array with the Extension Action Button.
+You can add any Site, but this Extension is specifically looking for a link with previous/next Context and maps the left/right Arrow Keys to the first link it finds rendering it non functional on Sites that dont have such Context.

 > [!IMPORTANT]
 > This Extension sources it functionality from the Website it is active on.